cloudflare/ai-utils/README.md

 This package contains a set of utilities to make it easier to work with the [Cloudflare Workers AI platform](https://developers.cloudflare.com/workers-ai/).

+To learn more about function calling and its usage on Cloudflare, refer to the documentation here: [Cloudflare Function Calling Documentation](https://developers.cloudflare.com/workers-ai/function-calling/).

 This package contains the following utilities:

 ### `runWithTools`